agrifooddatacanada/OCA_training_pathway/drop_down_list_instructions.md

 >3.
 Entry codes: M&#124;F&#124;X
 >4.
 In the language tab for Entry: “M:Male&#124;F:Female&#124;X:Other” for English and “M:Masculin&#124;F:Féminin&#124;X:Autre” for French

->Example 2: to limit bee types to only two choices
+>Example 2: to limit bee types to only two choices, with a code (501 or 527) for the actual data, but french or english names available for the data entry.
 >1.
 Attribute Type: [Numeric]
 >2.
 Format: [0-9]{3}
 >3.
 Entry codes: 501&#124;527